-Ms. Kaufman has appeared as a soloist with the New York Philharmonic under the direction of former Music Directors Zubin Mehta, Kurt Masur, and Lorin Maazel.
+Ms. Kaufman has appeared as a soloist with the New York Philharmonic under former Music Directors Zubin Mehta, Kurt Masur, and Lorin Maazel.
 For one season she substituted as principal flute with the Milwaukee Symphony Orchestra.

-Ms. Kaufman performs chamber music regularly with her colleagues in the New York Philharmonic Ensembles, and has performed at the Moab Music Festival, Mt.
-Desert Festival of Chamber Music, and Grand Teton Music Festival.
+Ms. Kaufman performs chamber music regularly with her colleagues in the New York Philharmonic, and has performed at the Mt.
+Desert Festival of Chamber Music, Moab Music Festival, Hudson Valley Performing Arts Foundation’s Chamber Music Series, Grand Teton Music Festival, Concordia Chamber Players, Brightstar Music Festival, Benifaió Music Festival, and Colorado Music Festival.

 Ms. Kaufman teaches at the Shanghai Orchestra Academy.
 She gives master classes around the world, and has taught at Columbia University, Mannes Prep, and as a substitute teacher at Juilliard Pre-College.